-Generally when searching for a Contact Center solution, Five9 is on the top of most recommended lists, and for good reason.
-Five9’s offerings provides one of the most powerful Omnichannel capable solutions with a seamlessly integrated Agent desktop for an incredibly simple experience.
+Generally, when searching for a Contact Center solution, Five9 is on the top of most recommended lists, and for good reason.
+Five9’s offerings provide one of the most powerful Omnichannel capable solutions with a seamlessly integrated Agent desktop for an incredibly simple experience.
 Building on top of the already capable and powerful call center solution, Five9 has put together a complete modern Contact Center Solution.
 But, Five9 is not the only option.

 But first, some information at a glance: